SWENG-2023/SWENG-WebGL-Project/README.md

 * [![HTML5][HTML5.html]][html5-url]
 * [![CSS5][CSS.css]][css-url]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Development Process

-Throughout the development process, we've followed the sprint methodology, with weekly meetings with John O' Shea the Principal Software Engineer of Qualcomm, as well as our demonstrator.
+Throughout the development process, we've followed the sprint methodology, with weekly meetings with John O'Shea the Principal Software Engineer of Qualcomm, as well as our demonstrator.
 Our team also held weekly meetings to ensure smooth progress.
-We employed a Kanban board using Github Projects to stay organised.
-Over the course of four sprints, we re-created two classic games.
+We employed a Kanban board using GitHub Projects to stay organised.
+Throughout four sprints, we re-created two classic games.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Games